MikeSchulze/gdUnit4/_faq/test-case.md

 ---

-## Parameterized TestCase's
+## Parameterized TestCases
-A parameterized test will help you to hold your TestSuite clean if you have equalent test setups.<br>
-You can define the required test parameters on the TestCase.
+Parameterized tests can help keep your test suite organized by allowing you to define multiple test scenarios with different inputs using a single test function.
+You can define the required test parameters on the TestCase and use them in your test function to generate various test cases.
+This is especially useful when you have similar test setups with different inputs.

 {% tabs faq-test-case-name %}
 {% tab faq-test-case-name GdScript %}
-To define a TestCase with parameters you have to add the input parameters and the test data set with name **test_parameters**.<br>
-This TestCase will now executed three times with the test data given by parameter **test_parameters**.
+To define a TestCase with parameters, you need to add input parameters and a test data set with the name **test_parameters**.
+This TestCase will be executed multiple times with the test data provided by the **test_parameters** parameter.<br>
+Here's an example:
 ```ruby
 func test_parameterized_int_values(a: int, b :int, c :int, expected :int, test_parameters := [
 	[1, 2, 3, 6],